markatango/stream-android-camera-to-website/README.md

 ### Android application build and installation
 1. Open the Android project in Android Studio.
-2. Add the following lines to `local.properties` file in the root folder:
+2. Create a `local.properties` file in the root folder and add these elements:
    - `DEVICE_SECRET=<your-secret-key>` to the `local.properties` //  Make sure this value matches the one you put in the server `.env` file.
    - `SERVER_URL=http://<your server ip>`  # Note: port number is not needed if you use something like the example NGINX server block.
 3. Enable Developer Mode on your Android phone.
 Note: consult the Internet to learn how to do this.